Omkar-Gorde/Chain-Pain-Flag/README.md

    cd Chain-Pain-Flag-CTF
    ```

-3. Summon Your Allies: Review the `requirements.txt` to ensure you're equipped with the necessary incantations—erm, libraries.
+3. Summon Your Allies: Review the `requirements.txt` to ensure you're equipped with the necessary incantations - erm, libraries.

 ## 🗝️ Decipher the Secrets